Electrolysis is the ideal method for hairs that the laser cannot treat which are blonde, gray, red, and fine hairs.

-The Permanent Choice was established over nineteen years ago when electrolysis was the only method that had received FDA-approval for hair removal.
+The Permanent Choice was established over twenty-two years ago when electrolysis was the only method that had received FDA-approval for hair removal.
 All Permanent Choice facilities use the ClareBlend UltraBlend machine.
 Two methods most commonly performed are blend and thermolysis.
 Your electrologist will decide the most effective method for your skin and hair type.
 The ClareBlend offers features aiding in greater comfort during treatment.

 Electrolysis does require a series of treatments over a period of time.
 The goal of electrolysis is to damage the follicle to the point that it will no longer be able to produce a hair.
 This requires each hair being treated multiple times using either heat, chemical reaction or both.